ramsayleung/ramsayleung.github.io/content/en/post/2025/a_story_about_bypassing_air_canada's_in-flight_network_restrictions.md

 Let's consider `github.com` as our target website we want to access.
 Now let's see how we can break through the network restrictions and successfully access `github.com`.

-## <span class="section-num">3</span> Approach 1: Domain Self-Signing {#approach-1-domain-self-signing}
+## <span class="section-num">3</span> Approach 1: Disguise Domain {#approach-1-disguise-domain}

+Since `acwifi.com` is accessible but `github.com` is not, is it possible that the network has imposed restrictions on the DNS server, only resolving domain names within a whitelist (such as instant messaging domains)?

-Since `acwifi.com` is accessible but `github.com` is not, could I disguise my server as `acwifi.com` and route all request traffic through my server to access the target website (`github.com`)?
+If this is the case, can I modify `/etc/hosts` to disguise my server as `acwifi.com`, so that all request traffic passes through my server before reaching the target website (github.com)?
+For example:

 {{< figure src="/ox-hugo/self-sign-certificate-en.png" >}}

-The idea was roughly: I modify DNS records to bind our proxy server's IP `137.184.231.87` to `acwifi.com`, then use a self-signed certificate to tell the browser that this IP and this domain are bound together, and it should trust it.
+The general idea is that I modify the DNS record to bind our proxy server's IP `137.184.231.87` to `acwifi.com`.
+Since the local `/etc/hosts` file takes precedence over the DNS server, I can then use a self-signed certificate to tell the browser that this IP is bound to this domain and that it should trust it.

 Let me first test this idea: